pmdjdias/ua_computerVision/#08 - StereoVision/README.md

 We will use `open3CD` as well as `openCV` in the next labs.
 You should have a tutorial example running on your computer.
 Install open3D as explained in: http://www.open3d.org/docs/release/getting_started.html Check if the installation is up and running by running some tutorials on the same page.

-Please notice that Open3D only support `python version up to 3.11` and `numpy version previous to 2.0`.
+Please notice that Open3D only support `python versions up to 3.11` and `numpy versions previous to 2.0`.